ghc/ghc/docs/users_guide/phases.rst

     that do runtime dynamic linking, where code dynamically linked in the future might require the value of a CAF that would otherwise be garbage-collected.

+.. ghc-flag:: -fcompact-unwind
+    :shortdesc: Instruct the linker to produce a `__compact_unwind` section.
+    :type: dynamic
+    :category: linking

+    :since: 9.4.1, 9.2.2

+    This instructs the linker to produce an executable that supports Apple's compact unwinding sections.
+These are used by C++ and Objective-C code to unwind the stack when an exception occurs.

+    In theory, the older `__eh_frame` section should also be usable for this purpose, but this does not always work.